 Zach’s life has been dedicated to public service and stepping up to the plate when his community needed him most.
 New York needs a proven leader who won’t let a crisis become an excuse for wasteful spending or missed objectives.
 As an Iraq war veteran, Zach knows how to lead under pressure.
 As a nonprofit leader and entrepreneur, he knows how to meet a payroll and make every penny count.
 And as New York reels from a crisis of public trust, from policing to City Hall, Zach has created a culture of accountability when lives were very much at stake.

-His first formative lessons in crisis leadership came while serving as a Marine in some of the most contentious parts of Iraq.
+Despite graduating from Cornell, his first formative lessons in crisis leadership came while serving as a Marine in some of the most contentious parts of Iraq.
 However, Zach believed that his duty extended beyond just those in his platoon.